-It had not been necessary for the registered manager to make any application for deprivation of liberty safeguards (DoLS) authorisations for people.
-However, the demonstrated that they understood when and why they may need to in the future.
-These authorisations must be applied for when it is necessary to restrict people for their own safety.
+Applications had been made for deprivation of liberty safeguards (DoLS) authorisations for people who needed them, and were being processed.
+These authorisations were applied for when it was necessary to restrict people for their own safety.
+These were as least restrictive as possible.

 Records showed that people's mental capacity to make day to day decisions had been considered and there was information about this in their care plans.
-The registered manager and staff had knowledge of and had completed training in the Mental Capacity Act 2005 (MCA) and some staff had completed training in Deprivation of Liberty Safeguards (DoLS).
+The management and staff had knowledge of and had completed training in the Mental Capacity Act 2005 (MCA) and Deprivation of Liberty Safeguards (DoLS).
 Staff showed good knowledge and understanding of the MCA.
 We observed staff offering people choices and they told us about people who needed more help to make their own decisions.
 For example; one person needed support to choose what to wear.
 Staff described how they would pick out alternatives to show the person to assist them in making their choice.

 People's health was monitored to help maintain their well-being.
 District and practice nurses, physiotherapists, occupational health practitioners, opticians, chiropodists and the GP all visited the service to assess people and contribute to their care and support on a regular basis.
 Where people had particular healthcare needs; such as diabetes or catheters, care plans had been put in place.
 These informed staff of the actions they should take to support people.
-District nurses attended weekly to carry out catheter wash outs, but bag changes were completed and documented by staff.
-One professional visitor told us, "The staff are always kind and caring; there is a good continuity with staff at Cedar House.
-They always make contact promptly if they need advice or input."
-Another professional had written to the service to compliment them on the high standard of oral hygiene and how happy and content people were when they visited.
-A relative told us that "They are quick to act if X is under the weather; they always keep us informed of everything they do."